 This is because it was not a new edition in the commonly understood sense (i.e. a revised version of an earlier edition, in this case OED1).1 Instead, it was a merging together of OED1, almost completely unchanged, with the Second Supplement (1972-86), with the addition of a further 5,000 new words and senses (less than 1% of the original total; see Additions and changes below).
 Despite its relatively modern publication date, therefore, very nearly all the entries in OED2 reproduced entries already published, and most of them reproduced, without change, definitions and explanatory matter 60 years and more out of date.

 OED2 nevertheless remains the only version of OED which is currently in print.
 It is found as the work of authoritative reference on the shelves of countless public and academic libraries throughout the English-speaking world.
+It is nothing of the sort, owing to its unscholarly mixture of old and new lexicography with no indication to the reader which is which.
 Online, it has been superseded by the version of the Dictionary available at www.oed.com, described at our page on OED Online, though this continues to present interpretative problems to users in its unsignalled mixture of new and unrevised content.

 For a time (March 2000 to December 2010) an electronic version of OED2, with sophisticated search tools identical to those then available for OED3, was also available at www.oed.com.
 Regrettably, OUP withdrew this version of OED2 from its website, so it is now impossible to compare different versions of the Dictionary systematically, i.e. by using comparable search tools.
 Much of the data and analysis on Examining the OED derives from searches of OED2 (and comparisons with OED3) made before this version of OED2 was withdrawn.